Sam Yorty: Mayoralty

 Although Yorty was the first mayor to have a female deputy, Marion W. La Follette, and the first to have a racially integrated staff, his appeal did not extend to most of the city's large African-American population.

-Disaffection with high unemployment and racism contributed to the Watts Riots of August 11–17, 1965.
-Yorty's administration was criticized for failing to cooperate with efforts to improve conditions in neighborhoods such as Watts, but he accused other leaders of raising false hopes and of action by Communist agitators, having always categorically rejected any criticism of the city's police or fire departments.
+Community frustrations with high unemployment and racism motivated the Watts Riots of August 11–17, 1965.
+Yorty's administration was criticized for failing to cooperate with efforts to improve conditions in neighborhoods such as Watts; the United States Civil Rights Commission condemned Yorty for alleged insensitive towards racial minorities and "gross negligence" towards the African-American majority Watts neighborhood.
+Not long after this, Yorty categorically rejected any criticism of the city's police or fire departments, and blamed other leaders raising false hopes in communities such as Watts and of action by Communist agitators for having motivated the riots.
+In August 1966, Yorty's reputation faced further harm when liberal United States Senators Abraham Ribicoff and Robert F. Kennedy heavily criticized Yorty for his administration's treatment of the Watts neighborhood.

 After the riots, Yorty challenged incumbent Democratic Governor Edmund G. (Pat) Brown in the 1966 gubernatorial primary.
 He received 981,088 votes (37.6%) to Brown's 1,355,262 (51.9).
 Yorty's politics shifted toward the right.
 This change became evident when he joined the election-night celebration of Brown's successful opponent, Ronald W. Reagan.
 Yorty went to Vietnam to support the American troops and was thereafter dubbed "Saigon Sam" by his liberal opponents.

 In 1967, Yorty was forced to deal with scandal after the Los Angeles Times published an exposé on the city's harbor commission.
 The investigation led to the indictment and conviction of four city commissioners for bribery, while another was found dead in Los Angeles Harbor.
 The newspaper, which had long feuded with the mayor, noted that all of the individuals had been appointed by Yorty.

 Support among the white middle classes fell after Yorty was embroiled in the controversy following the 1968 assassination of Robert F. Kennedy at the Ambassador Hotel.
 Yorty outraged prosecutors in the case by freely commenting on the evidence.
 Kennedy had told his supporters only moments before he was shot, "Mayor Yorty has just sent me a message that we've been here too long already."

 During the fall of 1968, Yorty refused to endorse Democratic presidential candidate Hubert Humphrey.
 The strategy behind this approach was that Yorty would be rewarded with a cabinet post by Richard Nixon for his lack of support of Humphrey, but Nixon declined to offer him a position in the new administration.
 Continuing their adversarial relationship, the Times published an editorial cartoon by Paul Conrad lampooning this failure and Yorty responded with an unsuccessful lawsuit.